How to Ship Food: 4 Steps to Ship Perishable Food Safely

 Shipping Your Way to Food Business Success

 Running a wholesale or eCommerce food business is full of unique challenges that make each day exciting.
 Shipping products to customers is certainly one of those challenges.
+However, the rewards will certainly be worth the struggle.
+That's because shipping food can be such a profitable area of your operations.

 With the right shipping knowledge and tools at your disposal, you’ll send orders out with full confidence that they arrive in great condition.
 Remember to make your shipping policy easily accessible for current and prospective customers.
 Successful shipping also keeps your fill rate high, RMA number issuance low, and profits strong.